Who can benefit from Transcelerator?

 Can Transcelerator be used to translate questions into a language of wider communication (LWC)?

 Since Transcelerator is a Paratext plugin, it can only be used to translate questions for Scriptures that are in a Paratext project (not a resource).
 If you have access and rights to a project for a LWC, you are welcome to use Transcelerator to translate questions for it.
-Note: if you do the work to translate the questions into a LWC, then that will probably also be most of the work needed to make a localized version for Transcelerator so that set of questions can be used as the basis for translating questions for checking a vernacular translation in the area where the LWC is used.
+Note: if you do the work to translate the questions into a LWC, you will have done much of the work needed to make a localized version for Transcelerator so that set of questions can be used as the basis for translating questions for checking a vernacular translation in the area where the LWC is used.
+If you are willing to share your work to benefit others, please use the contact form to reach out and let us know.

 What if members of the translation team are not proficient enough in English to be able to translate the questions?